dotnet/AspNetDocs/aspnet/web-api/overview/error-handling/web-api-global-error-handling.md

 by [David Matson](https://github.com/davidmatson), [Rick Anderson]((https://twitter.com/RickAndMSFT))

+This topic provides an overview of global error handling in ASP.NET Web API 2 for ASP.NET 4.x.
 Today there's no easy way in Web API to log or handle errors globally.
 Some unhandled exceptions can be processed via [exception filters](exception-handling.md), but there are a number of cases that exception filters can't handle.
 For example:

 1. Exceptions thrown from controller constructors.